 Q-Park manages private car parks.
 Private property rights and the Danish Contracts Act apply in such areas.
 In contrast to public car parks, which are regulated by the Danish Road Traffic Act.

 A property owner can also engage the services of an agent such as Q-Park to manage the car park.
-If so, Q-Park will monitor that the parking rules and regulations and regulations are observed.
-This is very similar to the rules and regulations and regulations that apply when you board a train or a bus.
+If so, Q-Park will monitor that the parking rules and regulations are observed.
+This is very similar to the rules and regulations that apply when you board a train or a bus.
 If you do not have a valid ticket, you may incur a control fee.

 In some car parks, parking is reserved for certain people such as residents or employees.
 You must have a parking permit to park in the car park.
 In other car parks, parking is only permitted for a certain time.
 Therefore, you must set your parking disc.
 In some car parks you have to pay to park, in others parking is simply not permitted.

-Whatever rules and regulations and regulations apply, the result is the same if you fail to observe them.
+Whatever rules and regulations apply, the result is the same if you fail to observe them.
 You will incur a control fee.
 The control fee covers the administration of the parking scheme, and is issued in accordance with contract law.

 The entrance to a private parking area must be clearly signposted to notify motorist that the area is private and rules and regulations apply.

 When you choose to pass the signs at the entrance to a private parking area, you accept the signposted rules and regulations and enter into a silent agreement in accordance with the Danish Contracts Act (Aftaleloven).

 The rules and regulations including the consequences of breaking them must be clearly signposted in the private parking area.
 You are responsible for familiarising yourself with the rules and regulations before parking.
 If you park in breach of the rules and regulations, the parking attendant will issue a control fee notice.